 The Maxspeed 100 Drive is a regulated speed control drive using the inherent characteristics of a shunt wound motor.
-The maximum no-load hoisting speed is approximately the same as full-load hoisting speed (See Figure 3) with the armature voltage being regulated.
-The throw of the masterswitch determines the direction and speed.
-Since the maximum speed is rated speed, no field weakening is required; therefore, there may be no motor field programmer in the Maxspeed 100, and the D-C motor field may be connected to a static exciter.
-The lowering speeds are approximately those shown in Figure 3.
+The maximum no-load hoisting speed is approximately the same as full-load hoisting speed (See Fig. 3) with the armature voltage being regulated.
+The throw of the master switch determines the direction and speed.
+Since the maximum speed is rated speed, no field weakening is required, therefore, there may be no motor field programmer in the Maxspeed 100, and the D-C motor field may be connected to a static exciter.
+The lowering speeds are approximately those shown in Fig. 3.

-The Maxspeed 175, 250 and 320 Drives have common speed versus load characteristics (See Figure 3); however, intermediate characteristics are provided to meet various applications.
-The curves in Figure 3 show the range of speeds from minimum throw of the masterswitch to full throw for each characteristic where speed is a function of hook load.
-The particular characteristic selected for a drive is determined by the application requirements and the capability of the D-C Motor.
-How this characteristic is setup in the regulator is covered in later sections.
+The Maxspeed 175, 250, and 320 Drives are common speed versus load characteristics (See Fig. 3); however, intermediate characteristics are provided to meet various applications.
+The curves on Fig. 3 show the range of speeds from minimum throw of the masterswitch to full throw for each characteristic where speed is a function of hook load.
+The particular characteristic selected for a drive is determined by the application requirements and the capability of the DC motor.
+How this characteristic is set up in the regulator is covered in later sections.

-FIG. 3 TYPICAL SPEED - LOAD CURVES FOR MAXSPEED HOIST DRIVES
+FIG. 3 TYPICAL SPEED-LOAD CURVES FOR MAXSPEED HOIST DRIVES